gitmachtl/cardano-signer/README.md

 ## Release Notes / Change-Logs

+* **1.20.1**
+  #### CIP100 Verification and Canonize
+    - Bugfix: Corrected a bug where doublequotes that are already escaped in the body content to form the canonized body array were escaped again.

 * **1.20.0**
   #### NEW FUNCTION - Derive keys from Hardware-Wallet mnemonics
      - Two new flags have been added to the `keygen` mode: